Rene Heise works in NATO’s Emerging Security Challenges Division.

-Rene Heise is working as Staff Officer at the German Air Force and is responsible for the Geo support for missions and operations as well as for further development especially for forecasting tools on space weather effects.
+As Staff Officer at the German Air Force he was responsible for the Geo support for missions and operations as well as for further development especially for forecasting tools on space weather effects.

 With a wide range of professional experience on the tactical, operational and military-strategic levels, he experienced the requirements concerning military operations and humanitarian aid missions.
 In theatre (SFOR, ISAF, OEF, OHQ EUFOR Congo) he observed directly the impact of climate change and dependencies on the operations.